benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 > engineering and computing with a diverse range of interests, motivations,
 > perspectives and career aspirations.

-The c/c/c studio is designed to attract that new generation and to provide them a supportive community in which to learn, create, and share.
-More than that, it aims to unlock the latent potential in students who never knew their diverse interests (especially in the arts & music) _could_ be used in engineering and computing.
+This "new generation" will not be won over by glossy brochures and fancy new buildings---they will come because they can see concrete ways in which their diverse range of interests can be harnessed and _put to work_ to do amazing things.
+The c/c/c studio will provide a supportive community in which this new generation can learn, create, and share.
+More than that, it will unlock the latent potential in students who never knew their diverse interests (especially in the arts & music) _could_ be used in engineering and computing.

 The c/c/c studio is also an "outwardly-focused education program" (taken from the _Reimagine Fellow_ position description) which builds two-way relationships with ACT High Schools.
+The end-of-semester grad shows provide an opportunity to showcase the innovative education & creative-practice going on in the c/c/c studio (and CECS more broadly) and in doing so to make an impact in the ANU and wider Canberra community.

 Finally, the c/c/c studio presents an opportunity as an "object lesson" for the breadth of places that an Engineering/Computer Science skillset can be